goplus/llgo/c/zlib/README.md

-# LLGo wrapper of zlib
+# LLGo wrapper of madler/zlib

 ## How to install